freedomofpress/dangerzone.rocks/src/about.md

 Inspired by Qubes TrustedPDF
 ----------------------------

 I got the idea for Dangerzone from Qubes, an operating system that runs everything in virtual machines.
 In Qubes, you can right-click on a PDF and choose “Convert to TrustedPDF”.
 I [gave a talk](https://www.youtube.com/watch?v=f4U8YbXKwog) called Qubes OS: The Operating System That Can Protect You Even If You Get Hacked in 2018 at the Circle of HOPE hacker conference in New York.
-I talk about how TrustedPDF works for about 2 minutes starting at 9:20:
+I talk about how TrustedPDF works for about 2 minutes [starting at 9:20](https://youtu.be/f4U8YbXKwog?t=560).

 Dangerzone was inspired by TrustedPDF but it works in non-Qubes operating systems, which is important, because most of the journalists I know use Macs and probably won’t be jumping to Qubes for some time.